Helpful Resources & Information

 Alliance for Justice/Bolder Advocacy

 Alliance for Justice is a national association of 130 organizations, representing a broad array of groups committed to progressive values and the creation of an equitable, just, and free society.
 AFJ’s work is divided into two main programs: Justice Program and Bolder Advocacy.
 Bolder Advocacy is the leading authority on the legal framework governing nonprofit advocacy.
 Bolder Advocacy promotes active engagement in democratic processes and institutions by giving nonprofits and foundations the confidence to advocate effectively and by protecting their right to do so.

 The Urban Institute is a trusted source for unbiased, authoritative insights that inform consequential choices about the well-being of people and places in the United States.
 It is a nonprofit research organization that believes decisions shaped by facts, rather than ideology, have the power to improve public policy and practice, strengthen communities, and transform people’s lives for the better.

 Grand Victoria Toolkit

 Most organizations, at one time or another, will use outside consultants to address a capacity need that internal resources can't meet.
-If you or your organization is considering a consultant engagement, the Grand Victoria Toolkit will provide guidelines to four key steps nonprofit leaders must take to ensure the desired results are achieved, the expectations are mutually understood, solid deliverables are generated by a consultant in a timely manner, and more.
+If you or your organization is considering a consultant engagement, "The Insider's Guide to Outside Advice" Toolkit will provide guidelines to four key steps nonprofit leaders must take to ensure the desired results are achieved, the expectations are mutually understood, solid deliverables are generated by a consultant in a timely manner, and more.